hmenorjr/hmenorjr.github.io/src/content/blog/upgrading-python2-to-python3-on-a-macos-using-homebrew.md

 build-error: 0 (30 days)
 ```

-### Installing using Homebrew
+### Installing with Homebrew
 Now the fun begins.
 I ran `brew install python` and got some errors.
-Check the log/s:

 ```
 Error: The `brew link` step did not complete successfully The formula built, but is not symlinked into /usr/local